Mike Fetters: Playing career

+Fetters played baseball at Pepperdine University and was drafted in the first round of the 1986 Major League Draft by the California Angels.

 Coaching career

 As of 2019, Fetters works as the Arizona Diamondbacks bullpen coach, having spent the four previous years as a quality control coach.
 On October 3, 2024, Fetters was fired by the Diamondbacks.

 Personal life

 Fetters is half-Caucasian and half-Samoan in ancestry.

 Fetters is a cousin of American baritone Stephen Totter.